Cyrus I

 Cyrus I (Old Persian: Kuruš) or Cyrus I of Anshan or Cyrus I of Persia, was King of Anshan in Persia from c.
 600 to 580 BC or, according to others, from c.
 652 to 600 BC.
 Cyrus I of Anshan is the grandfather of Cyrus the Great, also known as Cyrus II.
-His name in Modern Persian is کوروش, Kurosh, while in Greek he was called Κῦρος, Kȳros.
+His name in Modern Persian is کوروش, Kūroš, while in Greek he was called Κῦρος, Kȳros.

+Life

 Cyrus was an early member of the Achaemenid dynasty.
 He was apparently a grandson of its founder Achaemenes and son of Teispes, king of Anshan.
 Teispes' sons reportedly divided the kingdom between them after his death.
 Cyrus reigned as king of Anshan while his brother Ariaramnes was king of Parsa.

 The chronological placement of this event is uncertain.
-This is due to his suggested, but still debated identification, with the monarch known as "Kuras of Parsumas".
-Kuras is first mentioned c.
+This is due to his suggested, but still debated identification, with the monarch known as "Kuraš of Parsumaš".
+Kuraš is first mentioned c.
 652 BC.
 In that year Shamash-shum-ukin, king of Babylon (668–648 BC), revolted against his older brother and overlord Ashurbanipal, king of Assyria (668–627 BC).
 Cyrus is mentioned being in a military alliance with the former.
 The war between the two brothers ended in 648 BC with the defeat and reported suicide of Shamash-shum-ukin.

 Cyrus is mentioned again in 639 BC.
 At that year Ashurbanipal managed to defeat Elam and became overlord to several of its former allies.
-Kuras was apparently among them.
-His elder son "Arukku" was reportedly sent to Assyria to pay tribute to its King.
-Kuras then seems to vanish from the historical record.
+Kuraš was apparently among them.
+His elder son Arukku (< *Ariy-uka) was reportedly sent to Assyria to pay tribute to its King.
+Kuraš then seems to vanish from the historical record.
 His suggested identification with Cyrus would help connect the Achaemenid dynasty to the major events of the 7th century BC.

 Ashurbanipal died in 627 BC.
 Cyrus presumably continued paying tribute to his sons and successors Ashur-etil-ilani (627–623 BC) and Sin-shar-ishkun (623–612 BC).
 They were both opposed by an alliance led by Cyaxares of Media (633–584 BC) and Nabopolassar of Babylon (626–605 BC).
 In 612 BC the two managed to capture the Assyrian capital Nineveh.
 This was effectively the end of the Neo-Assyrian Empire though remnants of the Assyrian Army under Ashur-uballit II (612–609 BC) continued to resist from Harran.